AVanVlack/Giffard/README.md

 ## Devlopment Setup

-Required dependencies: ImageMagick, gif2webp(libwebp), Node
+Required dependencies: Node 16, NPM 7

 Clone the respritory `git clone https://github.com/AVanVlack/Giffard.git` then `cd Giffard`.

-Install dependencies with `npm install`
+Install with `npm install`

 Setup varibles for the database and object storage in `server/.env`